kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l1r.md

 Specificity implies clarity of thinking and sincerity.

-If you give vague answers, you are giving employers the impression that you are vague, undependable and difficult to talk to because you can’t communicate properly.
+If you give vague answers, you are giving employers the impression that you are uncertain, undependable, and difficult to talk to because you can't communicate properly.

 Here are some examples:

-I want to earn 25,000/month is better than I want to earn a higher salary.
+I want to earn 25,000/month is better than I want to make a higher salary.

-I want to have Php 250,000 in my bank account after five years is better I want my bank account to be six figures.
+I want to have Php 250,000 in my bank account after five years is better.
+I want my bank account to be six figures.

 ### Please write down the complete instructions.